The Haitian Family Reunification Parole (HFRP) Program

 Family members in Haiti who may benefit from the relative petitions (Forms I-130) filed and approved on their behalf, and who may be paroled into the United States if approved under the HFRP Program.

 Beneficiaries include the principal beneficiary, derivative beneficiaries and add-on derivative beneficiaries.

 The Haitian family member for whom the petitioner filed the Form I-130.

 For example, the principal beneficiary could be an LPR’s spouse or child, or the adult son, daughter or sibling of a U.S. citizen.

 The principal beneficiary’s spouse and unmarried children under age 21.
 They may also be listed on the approved Form I-130.

 These beneficiaries may be eligible for parole based on their relationship to the principal beneficiary.
 If we do not approve the principal beneficiary for parole, we will not approve the derivative beneficiaries.

 If a principal beneficiary has married or has had a child since we approved the underlying Form I-130, that spouse or unmarried child under 21 may become an add-on derivative beneficiary and may be eligible for parole based on their relationship to the principle beneficiary.

 You may request parole for your qualifying relatives in Haiti if you meet the following requirements:

 - You are either a U.S. citizen or LPR;

-- You filed a Form I-130, Petition for Alien Relative, for a Haitian family member and it was approved on or before Dec.
+- You filed Form I-130, Petition for Alien Relative, for a Haitian family member and we approved it on or before Dec.
 18, 2014;

 - An immigrant visa is not yet available for your relative; and